ImanolBarrionuevo/ImanolBarrionuevo/README.md

 ###

-<p align="left">💻 I have a strong passion for technology and software development.<br><br>🧠 Continuously expanding my knowledge, I focus on learning new tools and programming languages to enhance my technical expertise. <br><br>💭 My key areas of interest include database management, systems analysis, and software development. <br><br>💼 Currently, I am seeking opportunities to apply my skills in a professional setting and take the first steps in my career.</p>
+<p align="center">💻 Passionate about technology and software development. <br>🧠 Continuously learning new tools and programming languages. <br>💭 Interested in database management, systems analysis, and software development. <br>💼 Looking for opportunities to apply my skills professionally.</p>

 ###